 - Calculation of ARR is a simple mathematical formula.

 - Calculation of IRR involves a more complex algebraic formula.
-Hence, help of calculation tools such as IRR tables or excel formulas are taken.
+Hence, the help from calculation tools such as IRR tables and excel formulas are taken.

 6. Weightage to timing of profit/cash flow generation

 - ARR gives equal weightage to profit earned across all years.